olivernn/lunr-site/source/guides/getting_started.html.md

 # Getting Started

-This guide will walk you through setting up your first Lunr index.
+This guide will walk you through setting up your first search index with Lunr.
 It assumes you have some familiarity with JavaScript.
-After finishing this guide you will have a script that will perform a search on some documents.
+After finishing this guide you will have a script that will be able to perform a search on a collection of documents.

 ## Installation